 Big, bull bream begin piling into deep, wooden cover this month

-December is a month when cold-weather fishing patterns emerge, and many are very reliable in terms of productivity.
+In December, cold-weather fishing patterns emerge.
+And many are very reliable in terms of productivity.
 Knowledgeable anglers cash in on this reliability to consistently catch quality fish.

-The headliner on this list may surprise some, but not diehard bream anglers.
-December is prime time to catch limits of huge bream in short order.
-Action is so fast that anglers can often land doubles of boss bream with a two-hook rig.
+The headliner on this list may surprise some, but not diehard bluegill anglers.
+December is prime time to catch limits of these fish in short order.
+Action is so fast that anglers often land doubles of boss bream with a two-hook rig.

 On deep wood